Hastings stabbing victim remains in serious condition

 A police spokesman has confirmed a 25-year-old man has been charged with wounding with intent to cause grievous bodily harm in relation to the incident.

-The incident is understood to have happened at Zabeels Sports Bar and TAB in King St North shortly before 7pm.
+The incident is understood to have happened at Zabeels Sports Bar and TAB on King St North shortly before 7pm.

 A St John spokesperson said they assessed and treated one person with critical injuries and transported them to Hawke's Bay Hospital.

-A Te Whatu Ora Te Matau a Māui Hawke's Bay spokeswoman said the victim is a man in his early 60s and remains in Hawke's Bay Hospital in a serious condition as of Sunday.
+A Te Whatu Ora Te Matau a Māui Hawke's Bay spokeswoman said the victim is a man in his early 60s and remains in Hawke's Bay Hospital in a serious condition.

 Police took the 25-year-old man into custody on the Friday evening following the incident.